-Our Strategic Review Committee consists of Mr. Klein, as Chair, Mr. Norby, Mr. Tanner and Dr. Lee.
-The Strategic Review Committee was established by the Board of Directors on June 16, 2015.
+Our Strategic Review Committee consists of Mr. Klein, as Chair, Dr. Lee, Mr. Norby and Mr. Tanner.
+Following the Annual Meeting, our Strategic Review Committee will consist of Mr. Klein, as Chair, Dr. Lee, Mr. Martino and Mr. Tanner, subject to their election as directors at the Annual Meeting.
+The Strategic Review Committee was established by the Board of Directors on June 16, 2015 and held four meetings in 2015.
 The Strategic Review Committee assists the Board of Directors in reviewing, considering and evaluating strategic alternatives that may be available to the Company, including the potential sale of all or a substantial portion of the Company.
 The Strategic Review Committee is also responsible for making recommendations to the Board of Directors regarding potential transactions and whether any such transaction is fair to, and in the best interests of, the Company and its stockholders.
 In addition, the Strategic Review Committee may conduct negotiations concerning potential transactions and the terms and conditions thereof and is authorized to select and employ professional advisors in connection with its roles and responsibilities.